-In this sense, the epistemic resources of bioethics find in Higher Education the structure that favors its expression as a methodological proposal as they allow to specify the necessary relationship between the epistemological, the practical and the axiological in the formation of a critical, integrative and complex thought.
-This is because they promote: knowledge, in the sense of understanding the basic concepts of science, its usefulness in the lives of human beings and the environment, from bioethical positions that allow identifying where the true benefit is that leads to a actual quality of life.
-The know-how, from the search for viable solutions that are based on transdisciplinary criteria and to the same extent that it considers values of respect, understanding and commitment to oneself and to the environment where the acceptance of the other as a morally valid subject is weighed.
-Knowing how to value, in terms of the moral evaluation of the attitudes that are associated with the previous positions.
-To the same extent, it implies assuming a determined position in the recognition of the contributions of science and technology in improving the quality of life, when they are well used.
+168 This is because they promote: knowledge, in the sense of understanding the basic concepts of science, its usefulness 169 in the lives of human beings and the environment, from bioethical positions that allow identifying where the true 170 benefit is that leads to a actual quality of life.
+The know-how, from the search for viable solutions that are 171 based on transdisciplinary criteria and to the same extent that it considers values of respect, understanding and 172 commitment to oneself and to the environment where the acceptance of the other as a morally valid subject 173 is weighed.
+Knowing how to value, in terms of the moral evaluation of the attitudes that are associated with 174 the previous positions.
+To the same extent, it implies assuming a determined position in the recognition of the 175 contributions of science and technology in improving the quality of life, when they are well used.

-IV.
+176 5 IV.
 CONCLUSIONS

-All of the above allows us to affirm that the epistemic resources of bioethics, as a methodological proposal, favor the resolution of conflicts raised not only by experimentation and the use of biotechnologies, but also by all those technical resources that have a relevant impact on the conception of human life and the different lifestyles.
-They allow critical analysis of the problems that these techniques pose at different levels and in various fields, the forms of intervention and the specific practices of the different professionals involved, as well as their human and social implications for the present and the future.
+177 All of the above allows us to affirm that the epistemic resources of bioethics, as a methodological proposal, favor 178 the resolution of conflicts raised not only by experimentation and the use of biotechnologies, but also by all those 179 technical resources that have a relevant impact on the conception of human life and the different lifestyles.
+They 180 allow critical analysis of the problems that these techniques pose at different levels and in various fields, the forms 181 of intervention and the specific practices of the different professionals involved, as well as their human and social 182 implications for the present and the future.

-Its relevant instrumentation from Higher Education as a structure that legitimizes its actions, will favor the strengthening of the training of human resources that can face bioethics from the complexity that life presents and its understanding at different levels of reality and provide adequate responses to the complex conflicts of values present in today's technological world.
+183 Its relevant instrumentation from Higher Education as a structure that legitimizes its actions, will favor the 184 strengthening of the training of human resources that can face bioethics from the complexity that life presents 185 and its understanding at different levels of reality and provide adequate responses to the complex conflicts of values present in today's technological world.